vu-cs4283-group1/buildbox-project/README.md

 python buildbox.py client 127.0.0.1 --root buildtest
 ```

-## Arguments
+## Important Tips
+* buildbox.py is the wrapper class, so both the server and client runs on buildbox.py.
+* As you can see in the Quick Start section, you can simply add the word server/client as the first argument to run the server/client.
+* The second argument when running the client represents the host running buildbox in server mode (ex.
+127.0.0.1)

-### Server
+## Server arguments
 * -q OR --quiet
-⋅⋅⋅Suppress output information
++ Suppress output information
-* -f OR --file XXX.json
+* -f OR --file JSONFILE
-⋅⋅⋅the JSON config file to use (default buildbox.json)
++ the JSON config file to use (default buildbox.json)

-### Client
+## Client arguments
-* -r OR --root XXX
+* -r OR --root DIR
-⋅⋅⋅The directory to synchronize (default .)
++ The directory to synchronize (default .)
 * -q OR --quiet
-⋅⋅⋅Suppress output information
++ Suppress output information
 * -d OR --dry-run
-⋅⋅⋅Do not alter the server's state
++ Do not alter the server's state
 * -n OR --no-build
-⋅⋅⋅Synchronize files but do not run commands
++ Synchronize files but do not run commands

 ## Authors
 * Josh Wilson